Entering Student FAQs

 - Do I need to provide my parents information for financial aid?

 Temple Law School does not require our students to provide their parents’ financial information because all of our students are considered independent for financial aid purposes.
 You may be required to provide parental information on the FAFSA if other schools you are applying to require you to do so.
 However, if you do provide your parents information on the FAFSA, Temple will not use the information when determining your eligibility for financial aid.

 - Are evening students eligible for financial aid?

 Yes, students enrolled in the evening division are eligible for the same types of financial aid as day division students.

-- The FAFSA is requesting information about my income from the previous year.
-I made more money last year than I plan to make this year, how do I account for that on the FAFSA?
+- The FAFSA is requesting information about my income from two years ago.
+I made more money then than I plan to make this year, how do I account for that on the FAFSA?

-You should still complete the FAFSA form using the financial information from the previous year as requested on the FAFSA.
-If your previous year’s earnings are significantly higher than your earnings from the current year, you should contact our office to complete an Income Reduction Form.
+You should still complete the FAFSA form using the financial information from the tax year that is being requested on the FAFSA.
+If the earnings that you are required to report on the FAFSA are significantly higher than your earnings from the current year, you should contact our office to complete an Income Reduction Form.
 The Income Reduction Form allows the financial aid office to use the current year’s earnings to determine your eligibility for need-based financial aid, which may or may not affect your eligibility for certain types of aid.

 - My Expected Family Contribution (EFC) on the FAFSA is more than I can afford to pay.
 What should I do?

 The EFC is a figure which is calculated by the federal processor based on the financial information you provided on the FASFA.
 The EFC is used to help schools determine your financial need and eligibility for need-based financial aid.
 You are not expected to pay the school the amount indicated for EFC or to be able to contribute that amount towards your law school costs.

 - If my FAFSA was processed, does that mean I have been approved for a loan?